ansible/molecule/docs/ansible-native.md

 In the ansible-native approach, Molecule generates only a supplemental inventory file containing molecule-specific variables that are made available to playbooks.
 This includes environment variables like `MOLECULE_SCENARIO_DIRECTORY`, `MOLECULE_EPHEMERAL_DIRECTORY`, and scenario metadata.
 The primary inventory comes from the sources specified in `ansible.executor.args.ansible_playbook`, allowing full integration with existing inventory management systems while maintaining Molecule's testing capabilities.

-## Logging Into / Listing Instances
+## Logging Into and Listing Instances

 Ansible-native scenarios declare no `platforms:` section, so Molecule has no static list of instance names to show in `molecule list` or connect to for `molecule login`.